A MUSIC SO SUBTLE AND VAST

-These photographs were made during the decade I lived in the UK.
+These photographs were made during the decade I lived in the United Kingdom.
 I would travel home to photograph sites in Kentucky that had some significance in the history of folk music.

 The photographs show the homes where prominent musicians were born, the churches and stages where they won acclaim, the sometimes-unsavory spots where they died, and places featured in their song lyrics.